ngrt-sh/tempo-autoshutdown/README.md

 For the script can be scheduled at 12h and/or at the startup of the server, we need to modify the cronjobs file.

 1. Open the cronjobs editor by enter `crontab -e` command.
+> If you use Ubuntu Server, by default if you enter the `crontab -e` command, you get an error that the command is not found.
+So you need to install the `cron` package by running `apt install cron` as root user.

-2.Just add these two lines at the end of the cronjob file:
+2. Just add these two lines at the end of the cronjob file:

 ```
 0 12 * * * /usr/local/bin/tempo-autoshutdown.sh